OliverOrd/amazon-autobuy-bot/README.md

 ### Launching the bot

-Fill in the Product Name and ASIN values under product_data in the '''conf.yaml''' file to setup bot instances.
+Enter the "name", "max_price" and "asin" values for the products that you want to buy in the '''conf.yaml''' file to setup a bot instance per product.

 Then run the command:
 ```python amazon.py```